dougkimmerly/Control4-Playlist-conversion-from-Apple-music/README.md

 One note not documented anywhere is that in order to get C4 to connect to a shared drive the password used for the user can't have any special characters in it or C4 does not make the connection.

+Also it seems there is a problem with the automatic scanning of the network music directory.
+I've opted now to just scan manually when I update the playlists manually that way all the internal numbers pointing to the music files stay intact and the playlists continue to work.